Jeremy Case: College career

 Case played in 94 games while at Kansas.
 During his time he won four Big 12 championships, 3 Elite Eights, and the 2008 National Championship.
 He was a two-time Academic All-Big 12 First Team honoree in 2006 and 2008.

 Coaching career

 Case remained at Kansas as a graduate assistant from 2008 to 2009.
 Case left Kansas to work as an assistant coach at Southeast Missouri State from 2009 to 2012.
 From 2012 to 2016, he was an assistant coach at Houston Baptist University.
 Case returned to Kansas to serve as video coordinator in August 2016.
 He was promoted to assistant coach at Kansas on an interim basis in the summer of 2021 before being named full time assistant a few months later.
+On October 14, 2025, he was promoted to associate head coach, the first person to hold that position at Kansas under Bill Self.

 Personal

 Case lives with his wife and son in Lawrence, Kansas.
-His father, Win Case, was the head basketball coach at Oklahoma City University from 1993 until 2005 and is an assistant coach at Ole Miss.
+Case comes from a long line of athletic family including his mother, Rita Newton, who played at Seminole Junior College and his father, Win Case, was the head basketball coach at Oklahoma City University from 1993 until 2005 and is an assistant coach at Ole Miss.
 Win was a college teammate of Bill Self at Oklahoma State during the 1980s.